Position: Postdoctoral Researcher (2 positions)

 NEWTON is a large scale European-funded international project which involves 14 partners from 7 countries.
 NEWTON project develops, integrates and disseminates innovative technology-enhanced learning (TEL) methods and tools, to create new or inter-connect existing state-of-the art teaching labs and to build a pan-European learning network platform that supports fast dissemination of learning content to a wide audience in a ubiquitous manner.
 NEWTON focuses on employing novel technologies ( e.g. adaptive and personalised learning, adaptive multimedia, mulsemedia, AR, VR, computer games, etc.) in order to increase learner quality of experience, improve learning process and increase learning outcome.

 • Conduct research under the supervision and direction of the Principal Investigator aligned with the objectives of the NEWTON project

 • Actively engage and collaborate with the other partners of the NEWOTN project.
 Some travel to the European partners will be required.

 • Lead tasks part of the NEWTON project and contribute to generation of project deliverables, reports and research funding proposals

-• Contribute with pedagogical assessment methods and data analysis procedures to assess the NEWTON learning technologies
+• Contribute with data analysis procedures to assess the NEWTON learning technologies

-• Assess and analyse learning performance, learner satisfaction and other data collected during the NEWTON pilots
+• Assess and analyse learning performance, learner satisfaction, knowledge tests, learner and teacher feedback, and other data collected during the NEWTON pilots

 • Engage in the dissemination of the research activities and outcomes of the NEWTON project